MicrosoftDocs/xamarin-docs/docs/essentials/contacts.md

 # [iOS](#tab/ios)

 - The `cancellationToken` parameter in the `GetAllAsync` method is only used on UWP
-- The ios platform does not have the DiasplayName implementation, so the `Contact.DiasplayName` is always `GivenName + FamilyName`
+- The iOS platform does not support the `DisplayName` property natively, thus the `DisplayName` value is constructed as "GivenName FamilyName".

 # [UWP](#tab/uwp)